JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_context.md

 ## `WebSymbolsContextSourceProximityProvider`

 `WebSymbolsContextSourceProximityProvider` allows providing evaluation logic for the context rules.
-This interface should be used if you're working on integrating support for a package manager or a language which has a way to define global libraries.
-Register the provider with `com.intellij.webSymbols.contextSourceProximityProvider` extension point.
+It should be used when working on integrating support for a package manager or a language which has a way to define global libraries.
+The provider should be registered through `com.intellij.webSymbols.contextSourceProximityProvider` extension point.

-The provider has a single method to be overridden — `calculateProximity`.
+The provider has a single method to be overridden — `calculateProximity()`.
 When `sourceKind` parameter matches the provider requirements, it should calculate the [proximity](#context-proximity) of each source provided by `sourceNames`.
-For instance, if you implement support for a package manager and the `sourceKind` is a `PackageManagerDependency` with the appropriate name, the provider should calculate the [proximity](#context-proximity) of each dependency provided through `sourceNames` parameter.
+For instance, when supporting a package manager and the method is called with `sourceKind` being a `PackageManagerDependency` with the appropriate name, the provider should calculate the [proximity](#context-proximity) of each dependency provided through `sourceNames` parameter.
 The `Result` object contains also a `modificationTrackers` set field, which is used to track when the cached results should be recalculated.
-It is crucial to have as few trackers as possible and refresh the cache as little as possible because the results are used in every call to the `WebSymbolContext.get()` method.
+It is crucial to have as few trackers as possible and refresh the cache as seldom as possible because the results are used in every call to the `WebSymbolContext.get()` method.